atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 120 ]
 Surely, you will allow, that; a pretty speech, dish’d up with a few sighs, is pleasant food to every female!”

 I must differ from you there, Miss Fitzherbert, as nothing to me is so disgusting.
-I enjoy the conversation of sensible men, but detest the lisping prattle, and half suppressed sighs of those men in stature, but babies in mind, called Coxcombs !”
+I enjoy the conversation of sensible men, but detest the lisping prattle, and half suppressed sighs of those men in stature, but babies in mind, called Coxcombs!”

 Well, but to the point, Miss Beaumont, Cockburn is certainly your slave!
 What says your little insensible heart upon the occasion?”
 “That I am obliged to Sir George for the favourable opinion he entertains of me, and that I shall, as soon as he enters
 [ 121 ]
 upon the subject to me, grant him his immediate freedom, by dealing candidly, and telling him that I never can return his passion.
 I am above disguise, Miss Fitzherbert, and would not, for the same of being followed by the handsomest man on earth, keep him one moment in a doubtful state, when I could, consistently with reason, do otherwise.
 If a man has so little delicacy as to persist, after giving him my sentiments on the occasion, it is his fault, and I cannot be condemned.” — “Chacun a son gout, Miss Beaumont.
 I wish you, may find the same satisfaction from your plan of conduct; that I do from mine;
 [122 ]
 but let us drop the subject, as I hear Lady Spenser coming.”

 When breakfast was over, Miss Fitzherbert followed me upstairs, and resumed the conversation.
 How do you think, miss Beaumont, I gained my intelligence concerning the affair?”
 “It is impossible for me to guess, my dear.” — “Well then, I will not keep you any longer in suspense.
 Sir George, Lady Cockburn, and his little inanimate sister were at the concert.
 I observed that the agreeable baronet was uncommonly dull and thoughtful, and could not help inquiring of Lord Nassau, who followed them in, what was the cause
 [ 123 ]
 of it.
-“Ah, poor devil!’’
+“Ah, poor devil!"
 Said he, “Cupid has been too busy with his heart, and has this night doom’d him to slavery and fetters.”
 Who, pray, my Lord, is the Venus of his adoration?
 “A lady of your particular acquaintance, Madam, whom I have had the pleasure of conversing with this evening at Lady Sandes’s.”
 Not Miss Beaumont, Surely!
-“W hy not, Madam?”
+“Why not, Madam?”
 Oh! keep me no longer in anxiety, but tell me, is it her!

 “It is, charming miss Fitzherbert.”
 You can have no idea how my heart bounded with joy at this piece of news, and actually felt in idea the pleasure of being the harbinger of such
 [ 124 ]